ryanbates1990/dnd/Monsters/Jungler (NonMagic).md

 ## Actions

 **Action:**
-- `Blowgun`: +4 to hit from range, 1d4 + 2 damage.
+- `Blowgun`: +4 to hit from range of 30ft, 1d4 + 2 damage.
 Can be used as a bonus action.
 Victim must make a constition saving throw of DC 11 or becomes poisoned.
 When poisoned in this way, that person must make attack and ability checks at disadvantage for 20 minutes.
-The blowgun must be reloaded after 2 shots and takes an action to do so
+The blowgun must be reloaded after 1 shot and takes an action to do so

-- `Spear`: +2 to hit, 1d12+2 piercing damage
+- `Spear`: +4 to hit, 1d6+2 piercing damage

 ***